GLOBAL MARKETS-Stocks gain on merger activity, dollar rises

 Athens sounded upbeat about the talks with its creditors, while Germany called for a more detailed list of reforms.

-The single currency was down 0.57 percent against the dollar at $1.0825, bringing its quarterly decline to about 10.4 percent, its largest since the third quarter of 2008.
+The single currency was down 0.46 percent against the dollar at $1.0837, bringing its quarterly decline to 10.4 percent, its largest since the third quarter of 2008.

 The dollar rebounded after comments late Friday from Fed Chair Janet Yellen underscored the view that the U.S. central bank is likely to start raising rates gradually later this year.

-The dollar index, a gauge of the greenback’s value against a basket of currencies, climbed 0.70 percent to 97.976 after back-to-back weeks of losses.
+The dollar index, a gauge of the greenback’s value against a basket of currencies, climbed 0.61 percent after back-to-back weeks of losses.

 Oil prices slipped as officials from Iran and six world powers discussed a possible deal over Tehran’s nuclear program that could bring an end to sanctions and allow an increase in Iranian oil exports.